ORNL-CEES/DataTransferKit/README.md

 BUG REPORTING and ISSUE TRACKING
 --------------------------------

-Bug reporting and issue tracking are provided by github.
+Bug reporting and issue tracking are provided by GitHub.
 Please report all bugs [here](https://github.com/CNERG/DataTransferKit/issues) by creating a new issue.